jspecify/jspecify/docs/tsttcpw.rst

 The Simplest(?)
 Thing That Could Possibly Work for subtyping
 ============================================================

-**This is not “the jspecify spec.”
+**This is not “the JSpecify spec.”
 This is an initial attempt to formally specify only a subset of the rules we’ll need for a subset of features we wish to cover.
 Additionally, it deviates from some of our current working decisions in an effort to remain simple.**